Skip to content

 The three-year partnership supports technical assistance to financial institutions and access to finance for smallholder livestock farmers.

-The goal of ReGenerate Rwanda is to sustainably increase the income of 30,000 women, youth, and men in western and southern Rwanda.
-Using a market systems development approach, this five-year programme aims to identify, catalyse, and scale up systemic solutions to reduce poverty, advance gender equality, regenerate the environment, and increase resilience.
+The goal of ReGenerate Rwanda was to sustainably increase the income of 30,000 women, youth, and men in western and southern Rwanda.
+Using a market systems development approach, this five-year programme aimed to identify, catalyse, and scale up systemic solutions to reduce poverty, advance gender equality, regenerate the environment, and increase resilience.

-The project is funded by International Fund for Agricultural Developmentand led by TechnoServe in partnership with Cordaid.
+The project was funded by the International Fund for Agricultural Development and led by TechnoServe in partnership with Cordaid.

 WHERE WE WORK IN RWANDA